File your Tax Return Online

 You will need to register for Self Assessment again if you have sent a tax return in the past but you did not have to send one last year.

-If you are Filing Online for the First Time
+If you are filing online for the first time

 You must have received your Unique Taxpayer Reference (UTR), enrolled for the online service and activated your account using the code you received in the post.

-If you Have Not Told HMRC you Need to Send a Return
+If you have not told HMRC you need to send a return

-When you Cannot Use the Service
+When you cannot use the service

 - for a partnership

-- for a trust or estate
+- for a trust (external link) or estate (external link)

-- if you lived abroad as a non-resident
+- if you lived abroad as a non-resident (external link)

 - if you get income from a trust, you are a Lloyd’s underwriter or a religious minister